soulios/MolecularGeometricDL/README.md

 - Images are positioned in a Euclidean space, and thus have a notion of locality.Pixels that are close to each other will be much more strongly related than distant ones.
 Graphs on the other hand do not as information about the distance between nodes is not encoded.
 - Pixels follow an order while graph nodes do not.
 So, the locality is achived in graphs based on neighborhooods.
+Also, we adopt the weight sharing from the normal convolutions.
 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/graphmatrices.png?raw=true)

 The order invariance is achieved by applying functions that are order invariant